Tommy Thompson: 2008 presidential campaign

 After first announcing the formation of an exploratory committee in late 2006, Thompson announced his candidacy for the 2008 presidential election on April 1, 2007.

 Statement about sexual orientation and workplace protections

 During a May 3, 2007, presidential debate at the Ronald Reagan Presidential Library Thompson was asked by moderator Chris Matthews whether a private employer opposed to homosexuality should have the right to fire a gay worker.
 He said, "I think that is left up to the individual business.
 I really sincerely believe that that is an issue that business people have got to make their own determination as to whether or not they should be."

-He called CNN the following morning to say he did not hear the question correctly.
-He apologized, saying, "It's not my position.
+He later claimed that he did not hear the question correctly, saying, "It's not my position.
 There should be no discrimination in the workplace."

-Political contributions

-Thompson made campaign contributions to two Democrats in 2008 – $250 to Michigan Senator Carl Levin and $100 to Bev Perdue, who was running for Governor of North Carolina.
-Both Democrats won in that year's elections.
-All told, Thompson contributed $11,350 to Republican candidates for federal office in the 2008, 2010 and 2012 election cycles, while contributing another $4,900 to Wisconsin Republicans during those same cycles.
+He would also claim that he had been feeling sick on the day of the debate, and that he was distracted when that question was asked by his own impending need to use a bathroom.